morloderex/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 ==== Finding ====

 The only realistic way for developers to find when NULL is passed to these internal functions is to use the deprecation notices (not ideal).

+And this does not stop new issues being introduced, as developers may not consider when variables might be NULL (e.g. a browser extension or network issues affecting GET/POST variables).

 It is possible to use very strict Static Analysis, to follow every variable from source to sink (to check if a variable could be NULL), but most developers are not in a position to do this (i.e. not using static analysis, or not at a high enough level, or they are using a baseline to ignore).